alphagov/government-frontend/README.md

 `GOVUK_CONTENT_SCHEMAS_PATH=/some/dir/govuk-content-schemas bundle exec rake`

 #### Debugging Integration tests

 If you want to see the page that is being tested in our integration tests, you can use `save_and_open_page` to see what's rendered.
 This is helpful when a page is mostly comprised of GOV.UK Publishing Components

+### Components

+Pages are rendered using components.
+Components can be specific to government-frontend or shared between applications.

+Components specific to government-frontend are [within the application](https://github.com/alphagov/government-frontend/tree/master/app/views/components) and follow rules set out by the [govuk_publishing_components](https://github.com/alphagov/govuk_publishing_components) gem.
+They are documented in the [government-frontend component guide](https://government-frontend.herokuapp.com/component-guide).

+Configuration for the navigation links shown on the B variant of the ContentPagesNav A/B test is covered [separately](docs/navigation-links.md)

 ### Further documentation